Important Forms & Materials

 - Keypad Door Lock: The main entrance to the dormitory is fitted with a keypad door lock.
 All doors will be locked from 10pm to 6am with the only access during those hours through the keypad door.
 Each school will be given their own keypad access code before their arrival at Eagle Bluff and it is their responsibility to distribute it to the appropriate persons as they see fit.

 - First Aid and Emergencies: Eagle Bluff maintains a First Aid room with medical supplies and an AED however, each group is encouraged to bring their own medical supplies.
-All Eagle Bluff staff are trained in First Aid/CPR and many of our staff are First Responders or EMT’s.
-To facilitate the best medical care at Eagle Bluff, make it a priority to send pertinant medications with your students.
+Eagle Bluff doesn’t not provide a nurse and relies on teachers, administrators, or school nurse to administer student medication.
+To facilitate the best medical care at Eagle Bluff, make it a priority to send pertinent medications with your students.
 This includes any “as needed” medications like nebulizers, inhalers, or epi-pens.
 In case of emergency, the local ambulance service has roughly a 10 minute response time to Eagle Bluff and advanced EMS is located in Rochester through the Mayo Clinic.
+Eagle Bluff staff are trained in First Aid/CPR.

 - Cold Weather Guidelines: During inclement weather, Eagle Bluff personnel who are professionals and trained in cold weather interventions will assess the conditions to ensure the safety of both the students and adult chaperones.
 Consideration will be given for the air temperature, wind chill, and student clothing to determine the appropriate amount of indoor/outdoor activity time for each class.
 Temperatures which fall below -20° (wind or air) will greatly reduce the amount of time spent outdoors.
 The -20° degree guideline is based on frostbite averages according to the Wind Chill chart from the National Weather Service.
 Our classes feature back-up activities Eagle Bluff instructors can draw from if outdoor activity times are reduced.